thinkshout/thinkshout/blog/_posts/2014-05-23-chimpfestation.md

 ![field_type.png](/assets/images/blog/field_type.png)

-This handy Mailchimp Signup field will insist on being tied to one of your Mailchimp Lists.
+This handy MailChimp Signup field will insist on being tied to one of your MailChimp Lists.
 Once that's done, you can configure instances of this field like you would any other Drupal field.
-It will automatically pull in the available Merge Fields, and let you select which Properties or Fields from the entity you want to push into these fields:
+It will automatically pull in the available Merge Fields and let you select which Properties or Fields from the entity you want to push into these fields:
 ![field_instance_config.png](/assets/images/blog/field_instance_config.png)
 Want to default your entity to be subscribed to the list?
 Use Field UI's built-in configuration options.
 Use field display options to hide the field if you want to, or display it as a form right on the entity.

 Do you want to get the old Role-based subscription behavior?
 Easily done with a field on your User Bundle and a simple Rule or two!
-We've included the custom rules actions you need, and there's even an example Rule in the Readme file in the Mailchimp Lists submodule.
+We've included the custom rules actions you need, and there's even an example Rule in the Readme file in the MailChimp Lists submodule.

 What this all boils down to is: do what you want!
-You can Mailchimp-ify any Entity on your site with an email address in under 5 minutes.
+You can MailChimp-ify any Entity on your site with an email address in under 5 minutes.
 So go ape!

 ## Pealing Away Campaign Complexity